MobClub/SMSSDK-for-iOS/README.md

 ## Step 1: Download the SDK from here :
 ### [SMSSDK for iOS](http://www.mob.com/#/downloadDetail/SMS/ios)

- when you download the SDK, you will get something liking this:
+ When you download the SDK, you will get something liking this:
 ![](http://wiki.mob.com/wp-content/uploads/2014/09/SMSSDK.jpg)

   It’s contain the three parties: